benjohnemmett/robotSim/README.md

 # robotSim
-Simulation for an intelligent robot
+Python simulation for an intelligent robot.